NexTechArchitect/Sentinel-DAO/README.md

 1. **Audit Status:** This codebase has **NOT** undergone a formal security audit.
 2. **Use at your own risk:** Do not use this code to secure real value on Mainnet without a comprehensive review.
-3. **Experimental Features:** Modules like Quadratic Funding and Conviction Voting involve complex math that may have edge cases.

 ---

 <div align="center">
 <b>Built with ❤️ by NEXTECHARHITECT</b>

 <i>Senior Smart Contract Developer · Solidity · Foundry · Web3 Security</i>

 <a href="https://github.com/NexTechArchitect">GitHub</a> •
 <a href="https://www.google.com/search?q=https://x.com/NexTechArchitect">Twitter</a>
 </div>

 ```